WICG/nav-speculation/same-origin-chrome-origin-trial.md

 Google Chrome will offer an [origin trial](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md) of [same-origin prerendering](same-origin-explainer.md) triggered by the [Speculation Rules API](triggers.md).

-This document complements the [explainer](same-origin-explainer.md) of this feature.
-It is recommended to read that first.
-This document contains information specific to the Chrome origin trial, such as quirks and limitations of Chrome's implementation today.
+It is recommended to first read the [explainer](same-origin-explainer.md) of this feature.
+This document complements that explainer with contains information specific to the origin trial, such as quirks and limitations of Chrome's implementation today.

 The origin trial is scheduled to be available in Chrome 94 through Chrome 98, approximately September 2021 to Februrary 2022.

-## Enabling the feature for local testing
+## Local development

-You can enable the feature for local development by enabling Prerender2 in chrome://flags.
+You can enable the feature for local development by enabling "Prerender2" in <chrome://flags>.

-## Sign up for the origin trial
+## Origin trial registration

 Developers can sign up for the origin trial at (TBD link) to receive an [origin trial token](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md#how-do-i-enable-an-experimental-feature-on-my-origin).

-The token must be present on both a) the page that uses the Speculation Rules API to trigger a prerender of a URL, b) the target URL being prerendered.
+The token must be present on both a) the page that uses the Speculation Rules API to trigger a prerender of a URL, and b) the target URL being prerendered.

-*Example:*
+**Example:**

 On index.html: